Coarse cone quotients

-In \cref{joopwbergregrfwrf} we show under the assumption that the $G$-action on $X$ is uniformly free and further conditions that $(\Sq(X)//G,\Sq_{-}(X)//G)$ and $(\cO^{\infty}(X)//G,\cO_{-}^{\infty}(X)//G)$ support branched coarse $G$-coverings in the sense of \cite{Bunke:2025aa}.
+In \cref{joopwbergregrfwrf}, we show under the assumption that the $G$-action on $X$ is uniformly free and further conditions, that $(\Sq(X)//G,\Sq_{-}(X)//G)$ and $(\cO^{\infty}(X)//G,\cO_{-}^{\infty}(X)//G)$ support branched coarse $G$-coverings in the sense of \cite{Bunke:2025aa}.
 The transfer in coarse $K$-homology along these coverings is a tool going into the proof of \cref{kopherthretge9}.

-In \cref{kopggwregweg} we consider the universal coarse homology with transfers see \cite{trans}.
+In \cref{kopggwregweg}, we consider the universal coarse homology with transfers see \cite{trans}.
 We construct actions of the rings on the motives $ \Yoctr(\Sq(X)//G)$ or $\Yoctr(\Sq(X)//G,\Sq_{-}(X)//G)$ in $\ho(\CMctr)$, respectively.
 We can use these actions in order to manipulate classes in $E(\Sq(X)//G,\Sq_{-}(X)//G)$ for any coarse homology theory with transfers $E$.
-This in particular applies to the coarse $K$-homology $K\cX$ since it extends to a coarse homology with transfers \cite{coarsek}.
+This, in particular, applies to the coarse $K$-homology $K\cX$ since it extends to a coarse homology with transfers \cite{coarsek}.

-In \cref{kohperhretgegtre} we recall from \cite{ass} the construction of the motivic coarse assembly map \eqref{gergwerfrefwfw}.
+In \cref{kohperhretgegtre}, we recall from \cite{ass} the construction of the motivic coarse assembly map \eqref{gergwerfrefwfw}.

-In \cref{hkoeprttrgegertg1} we state and prove the $L^{2}$-index theorem for sequence spaces \cref{retgtrtbvgfdbgfd}.
+In \cref{hkoeprttrgegertg1}, we state and prove the $L^{2}$-index theorem for sequence spaces \cref{retgtrtbvgfdbgfd}.

-In \cref{hkoeprttrgegertg} we show \cref{kopherthretge9} modulo the construction of suitable $K$-theory classes on the squeezing space.
+In \cref{hkoeprttrgegertg}, we show \cref{kopherthretge9} modulo the construction of suitable $K$-theory classes on the squeezing space.

-Finally, in \cref{kophjkertophrtgertgrteg9} we use the spectral gap of the action of $G$ on $L^{2}(X,\nu)$ in order to construct the coarse $K$-homology class $p$ in $\lim_{B\Z} \pi_{0}K\cX(\Sq(X)//G)$ used to show \cref{kopherthretge9}.
+Finally, in \cref{kophjkertophrtgertgrteg9}, we use the spectral gap of the action of $G$ on $L^{2}(X,\nu)$ in order to construct the coarse $K$-homology class $p$ in $\lim_{B\Z} \pi_{0}K\cX(\Sq(X)//G)$ used to show \cref{kopherthretge9}.
 Versions of this class have been considered before in \cite{drno}, \cite{dsa}, \cite{Li_2021}, \cite{Li_2023}, \cite{Kitsios:2025aa} and our contribution here is to put these constructions into the context of the coarse $K$-homology functor $K\cX$.

 {\em Acknowledgement: The author was supported by the SFB 1085 (Higher Invariants) funded by the Deutsche Forschungsgemeinschaft (DFG).
 He thanks Th.
-Schick and F. Vigolo for interesting discussion on \cite{Kitsios:2025aa} which motivated to write these notes. }
+Schick and F. Vigolo for interesting discussions on \cite{Kitsios:2025aa}, which motivated him to write these notes. }